GIScience/climate-action-heating-emissions/README.START.md

 ### Logging

-Using the environment variable `LOG_LEVEL` you can adjust the amount of log messages produced by the plugin.
 Please make sure to use logging throughout your plugin.
 This will make debugging easier at a later stage.